vasiliki77/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply, we can provide the auto approve flag.
 `terraform apply --auto-approve`

+:warning:
+> S3 Buckets have special [naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html)

+### Terraform Destroy

+`terraform destroy`
+This will destroy resources.

+You can also use the auto approve flag to skip the approve prompt `terraform destroy --auto-approve `

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.